GavinBardwell/Group14Project/Report.md

 ![image](https://github.com/user-attachments/assets/0639a0f8-8d28-4816-9e5d-7aadf10f8e4c)
 ![image](https://github.com/user-attachments/assets/ae4f98c4-21c6-47fe-b8d8-ed5dacb4949b)

-For comp large, there appears to be a trend of decreasing time as the number of processes increases.
+For comp large strong scaling, there appears to be a trend of decreasing time as the number of processes increases.
 This is expected because as the number of processes increases, the workload is distributed across the many processes.
 Therefore, there is less work for each individual process to compute.

 ![image](https://github.com/user-attachments/assets/9a9e899d-f441-4829-b369-697c05e17a31)
 ![image](https://github.com/user-attachments/assets/e3f80bbb-d225-43a8-83e6-d75988d4f730)